-Gary Winters: Yep, yeah.
+GWi: Yep, yeah.

-Gregg Whelan: You know all the training in it, and Gary and I had a set of conversations about how those, this piece by the way, was this guy trained, and Gary you might remember it, because I seem not to be able to remember anything beyond like 2000 [laughs] the nineties a lot has left me.
-But it was a very physical thing, where he sort of trained a bit like a personal trainer army drilling this group of guys.
-It's about masculinity and physical, but he just got these, he got his mates and some performance together, and it was like he was just running them through the spaces, and he went into the studio, and it was like they'd been doing it 24 hours or something.
+GWh: You know all the training in it - this piece by the way, was a very physical thing, where he trained a bit like a personal trainer, army drilling this group of guys.
+It's about masculinity and physical, but he just got his mates and some performance together, and he was just running them through the spaces, and he went into the studio, and it was like they'd been doing it 24 hours or something.
 And you saw the last hour of this huge sort of workout that it was to you.
-You know people were struggling with, and sort of dance as well and movement, and anyway.
-It's emotional for lots of reasons that Gary and I went on to talk about I think, as we started our friendship about sport and about – I remember my dad finding you know, I remember watching Pry, you know, mum and dad were athletics fans for a while, and somebody would run really fast and win, and they would be moved.
-I'd watch them be, you know, sort of tear up.
+You know people were struggling with it, and dance as well and movement.
+It's emotional for lots of reasons that Gary and I went on to talk about it I think, as we started our friendship about sport.
+My mum and dad were athletics fans for a while, and somebody would run really fast and win, and they would be moved.
+I'd watch them sort of tear up.
 And I’d think that’s quite amazing.
-That's quite an abstract thing – that man’s just ran from there to there for no other need - nothing's chasing, his life's not in danger, and nothing’s chasing him or her.
+That's quite an abstract thing – that man’s just run from there to there for no other need - nothing's chasing, his life's not in danger, and nothing’s chasing him.
 But it's caused all of this fuss in a living room [laughs].